MortyBiomech/HipExo-EEG-Study/acquisition/Questionnaire-v2/Readme.md

 | If you could change one thing about how it supported you, what would it be? | exo blocks |
 | How did this walk compare with the previous one? | every block except the first |

-Each prompt can be typed or answered by voice; audio is stored on the tablet and transcribed later.
+**These are spoken answers, not written ones.** From v4.1 the typed box is not offered to the participant: the page opens with a note asking them to hand the tablet back, and the prompts are then put to them by the experimenter as a short interview, with each answer recorded.

+The change followed a second pilot.
+The participant did not use the recorder when a text box sat next to it, and typed a few words per prompt instead.
+Typing on a tablet after five minutes of walking, in a cap and a harness, is enough friction that the path of least effort is a short answer, and short answers are precisely what this section exists to avoid.
+Offering both routes equally meant the worse route won.

+Two fallbacks remain, because voice-only must not mean data-lost.
+If the microphone is unavailable, or the page has been opened without https, the typed box appears automatically with a message explaining why.
+And a discreet link labelled for the experimenter reveals the box on any prompt, for a participant who has not consented to audio or does not wish to be recorded.
+Setting `CONFIG.openEndedMode` to `"text"` disables recording entirely, which is the setting to use if the ethics amendment for audio is not yet in place.
 The first prompt takes three forms, one per block type, and they are not cosmetic variants of one question:

 - **In exo blocks** it collects reflections on the interaction, which is the primary purpose of the probe.
 - **In No_Exo_Pre** it collects apparatus discomfort *before the device is introduced*.
 The participant is already wearing the cap, the EMG sensors and the harness, and may be unused to the treadmill.
 Anything uncomfortable at that point is present in every subsequent block too.
 Without this baseline, a later complaint about pressure or distraction first surfaces in an exo block and will be attributed to the exoskeleton by default.
 The three answers share an `item_id`, so they are one variable in the data file; the block type distinguishes them.